LAMOST: Optics

 LAMOST is configured as a reflective Schmidt telescope with active optics.
 There are two mirrors, each made up of a number of 1.1-metre (p-p) hexagonal deformable segments.
 The first mirror, MA (24 segments, fitting in a 5.72×4.4 m rectangle) is a Schmidt corrector plate in a dome at ground level.
 The almost-flat mirror MA reflects the light to the south, up a large slanted tunnel (25° above horizontal) to the larger spherical focusing mirror MB (37 segments, fitting in a 6.67×6.09 m rectangle).
 This directs light to a focal plane 1.75 metres in diameter corresponding to a five-degree field of view.
 The focal plane is tiled with 4000 fiber-positioning units, each feeding an optical fiber which transfers light to one of sixteen 250-channel spectrographs below.

 Looking at the image opposite, MB is at the top of the left-hand supporting column of the tower, MA is in the left of the two domes at the right of the image (the rightmost, grey dome is an unrelated telescope), and the spectrographs are inside the right-hand column of the tower.

 Each spectrograph has two 4k×4k CCD cameras, using e2v CCD chips, with 'blue' (370–590 nm) and 'red' (570–900 nm) sides; the telescope can also be used in a higher spectral resolution mode where the range is 510–540 and 830–890 nm.

-Using active optics technique to control its reflecting corrector makes it a unique astronomical instrument in combining large aperture with wide field of view.
-The available large focal plane may accommodate up to thousands of fibers, by which the collected light of distant and faint celestial objects down to 20.5 magnitude is fed into the spectrographs, promising a very high spectrum acquiring rate of ten-thousands of spectra per night.
+The telescope uses active optics to control its reflecting corrector, resulting in it combining a large aperture with a wide field of view.
+The available large focal plane may accommodate up to thousands of fibers, by which the collected light of celestial objects down to 20.5 magnitude is fed into the spectrographs, resulting in a spectrum acquiring rate of ten-thousands of spectra per night.